 Mr. Jones’ representative matters include:

-- Metabolix Securities Class Action: Won complete dismissal with prejudice of Section 10(b) and Rule 10b-5 claims in a shareholder class action against Metabolix, its CEO and CFO in the U.S. District Court for the District of Massachusetts.
+- Metabolix Securities Class Action, won complete dismissal with prejudice of Section 10(b) and Rule 10b-5 claims in a shareholder class action against Metabolix, its CEO and CFO in the U.S. District Court for the District of Massachusetts.
 Plaintiffs alleged misrepresentations and omissions in connection with certain milestones in its biopolymer plastic manufacturing business.

-- Eloqua, Inc. Merger Litigation: Obtained voluntary dismissal of Virginia and Delaware shareholder lawsuits (without settlement) against Eloqua and its board of directors challenging and seeking to enjoin $930 million acquisition by Oracle.
+- Eloqua, Inc., and its board of directors, obtained voluntary dismissal of Virginia and Delaware shareholder lawsuits (without settlement) challenging and seeking to enjoin its $930 million acquisition by Oracle.

 - Fortune 100 Company, conducted internal investigation concerning derivative trading and funding subsidiaries in the U.S. and abroad.
 Investigation focused on compliance with domestic and foreign tax rules and potential accounting and disclosure issues concerning intercompany funding relationships.

 - Fortune 100 Company in a four-year SEC investigation on complex accounting issues such as hedge accounting, interest rate swaps, changes in accounting estimates, bill and hold arrangements, and revenue recognition.

 Mr. Jones served as a Special Assistant District Attorney for Middlesex County (MA) where he tried a variety of jury and non-jury felony and misdemeanor cases.